reuk/wayverb/docs_source/conclusion.md

 crossover between the waveguide and geometric outputs, simply by increasing its width.
 This has the dual drawbacks of decreasing the low-frequency accuracy, while also requiring a higher waveguide sample-rate, which is computationally expensive.
-Alternatively, the geometric algorithms may be altered, to account for effects such as diffraction, with the goal of minimising the differences between the wave and ray-based methods.
+Alternatively, the geometric algorithms may be extended, to account for effects such as diffraction, with the goal of minimising the differences between the wave and ray-based methods.
 This solution would maintain (or even improve) the accuracy of the simulation, but would again increase its cost.
 Finally, the goal of low-frequency accuracy could be abandoned, and the entire spectrum modelled using geometric methods.
 However, this would prevent important characteristics such as modal behaviour from being recorded.

+#### Efficiency

+The efficiency goal put forward in the project aims stated that simulations should, in general, take less than ten minutes to run.
+This held true for the test cases presented in the [Evaluation]({{site.baseurl}}{% link evaluation.md
+%}).
+However, the render time is still long enough to be distracting, and the user experience could be greatly improved by decreasing its duration.
+The reason for the long render times is simple: the majority of the development time on Wayverb was spent trying to ensure that each model component functioned correctly.
+By the time the components were "complete" there was little time left for optimising.

+The length of the render time may be especially problematic in creative contexts.
+When producing music, it is important to be able to audition and tweak reverbs in order to produce the most appropriate effect.
+With long rendering times, this auditioning process becomes protracted, which impacts the productivity of the musician.
+In addition, if the program uses the majority of the machine's resources while it is running, then this prevents the user from running it in the background and continuing with other tasks in the meantime.
+Usability tests would be required to find how problematic the render times are in practice.

+The simulation methods have been implemented to minimise average-case computational complexity wherever possible, but both the ray-tracing and waveguide processes are limited to a complexity of $O(n)$ where n refers to the number of rays or nodes required in the simulation.
+Any further performance improvements may only be gained by improving the per-ray or per-node processing speed.
+This is certainly possible, but would yield relatively small improvements to the simulation speed.
+It may be equally valid to simply wait for hardware with increased parallelism support: a machine with twice as many graphics cores will run the program twice as fast.
+Such machines are likely to be commonplace in two or three years.
+Therefore, a better use of time would be to spend those two years focusing on the algorithm's functional problems rather than optimisation.
+Although it is disappointing to fall back on the argument that hardware improvements will obviate the need for software efficiency improvements, note that Wayverb is uniquely well-placed to benefit from hardware improvements going forward.
+Newer computing platforms are generally more powerful due to an increase in the number of processor cores rather than an increase in overall clock speed, and Wayverb by design can scale across all available GPU cores.

+#### Accessibility

+The accessibility of the program was limited to the design of the graphical interface.
+The target demographic of creative users was considered in several ways.

+The workflow is designed to be intuitive.
+When the app is opened, it asks for a CAD file to load.
+Once a file has been selected, a list of settings will open on the left side of the window, along with a graphical view of the 3D space.
+The user can simply work down the list of settings, starting with the most important parameters: source and receiver placement, and surface settings.
+At the bottom of the list is a large "render" button, which will open an exporter dialog box when clicked.
+There are no unlabelled icons or options hidden in menus; the entire simulation is controlled from a single window.
+This makes it simple to get started with the app.

+The controls themselves are simple and self-explanatory.
+The number of rays is controlled by a single "quality" parameter, as opposed to allowing the user to specify an exact number of rays.
+The allows the user to think in terms of the output quality directly.
+If the ray number was directly exposed as a control, it may not be clear how this parameter would affect the output.
+Similarly, the surface settings dialog box is set out like a multiband EQ (with which users will be familiar), which provides hints as to the effect of the absorption in each band.
+Presets are also provided to give users a starting point when designing their own materials.

-### General Implementation
+### Future Work

-The implementation has several known issues, other than those shown in the tests above.
-These issues can broadly be separated into two categories: firstly, problems with the simulation algorithm which were not highlighted in the above tests; and secondly, usability issues with the program interface.
+Shortcomings of the testing procedure have already been discussed, and it should go without saying that future work on the project should begin by testing existing features, rather than implementing new ones.
+However, there are many possibilities for features which might be considered for inclusion in a future version of Wayverb.
+These features can broadly be separated into two
+categories: extensions to the simulation algorithm, and usability improvements to the program interface.

 #### Algorithm